PKua007/rampack/doc/shapes.md

     <img src="img/shapes/ellipsoid.png" alt="ellipsoid" width="199" height="200">

     An ellipsoid with midpoint `pos` (Array of 3 Floats).
-By default, it is axis-oriented and `rx`, `ry` and `rz` are its, respectively, x, y and z semi-axes. `rot` specifies its orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis in the given order.
+By default, it is axis-oriented and `rx`, `ry` and `rz` are its, respectively, x, y and z semi-axes. `rot` specifies its orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   * Class `saucer`